 Upon discovery of a known or suspected breach, the staff member secures any loose papers or electronic devices in a locked drawer or cabinet.
 If the breach is discovered on the network or in an email, the staff member notes the location or method of access or receipt.

-The employee reports the incident to his or her supervisor or, if the supervisor is unavailable or if there is a potential conflict of interest, reports the incident to his or her local privacy liaison or regional program support director.
+The employee reports the incident to his or her supervisor or, if the supervisor is unavailable or if there is a potential conflict of interest, reports the incident to his or her local privacy liaison or regional field support manager.

 To report the incident to TWC's Privacy Office or chief information security officer, the employee uses TWC's Open FISMA site regarding compliance with the Federal Information Security Management Act.